 |Dietary Fiber 0g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Honestly, though, it sounds kind of good.
-But then, I love ranch dressing.
-I love it with french fries, onion rings, buffalo wings, grilled cheese — and I'm sure one of these days I'll think to try it on pizza and I'll love that too.
+I love ranch dressing.
+I love it with french fries, onion rings, buffalo wings, grilled cheese—and I'm sure one of these days I'll try it on pizza and I'll love that too.

-I also prefer to use real cultured buttermilk, as opposed to the homemade kind, which is fine in a pinch but lacks the thickness and creaminess.
+I also prefer to use real cultured buttermilk, as opposed to homemade buttermilk, which is fine in a pinch but lacks the thickness and creaminess.
 Just be sure to shake it up thoroughly before using it.

 - 1/2 cup mayonnaise

 - 1 tablespoon white wine vinegar

 - 1 1/2 tablespoons Worcestershire sauce

 - 1 clove garlic (crushed and chopped)